 - A list of drug testing, driving records, or background checks you require

 - Whether or not there is an opportunity for permanent placement

 - Any additional application instructions or documents required

 Time to Staff Your Team

 Don’t be afraid to be creative with your temp job postings.
 Keep them professional, but make them engaging.
-You’ll find access to the promised free template here .
-And if you’re ready to take your temp staffing to the next level contact Work4 today to schedule a time to talk about a free trial of our services.
+You’ll find access to the promised free template here.
+And if you’re ready to take your temp staffing to the next level contact Work4 today to schedule a time to talk about how we can help you find the right candidates, right now.
 Our team is dedicated to your success and we will customize a solution that works for you.